fluentverification/stamina-storm/README.md

 Check out our website at [https://staminachecker.org](https://staminachecker.org) or view the [website's source code](https://github.com/fluentverification/staminachecker.org) on GitHub.

 ## To compile:

-(Please see our [wiki page](https://staminachecker.org/documentation/wiki/install-sstamina.html) for more information)
+Please see our [wiki page](https://staminachecker.org/documentation/wiki/install-sstamina.html) for more information, dependency list, etc. However, assuming you have the dependencies (most notably, Storm) installed:

 ### On Linux and Mac:
 ```
 git clone https://github.com/fluentverification/stamina-storm